ChasinSpin/astrid/docs/InstallComplete.md

 			* https://datacenter.iers.org/data/9/finals2000A.all
 	* Do a prepoint to force AltAz conversion (this forces a download)

+## Run Chromium once

+Start and exit chromium (so we can change settings in the upgrade later)

+## Run Astrid Upgrade

+Run Astrid Upgrade

 ## Remove networks and history

 		cd